8 Ways to Prepare for a Building Insurance Evaluation

 Make sure that all maintenance issues are under control.
 For example, before the inspection, be sure to repair any mold conditions and any defects to the building’s façade.

-TIP: If you upgrade any of your building’s systems (for example, heating, electric or plumbing), make sure to let your insurance company know, says Cohen.
-Upon renewal of your policy, you should get credit for these upgrades in the form of lower rates.
+If you upgrade any of your building’s systems (for example, heating, electric or plumbing), make sure to let your insurance company know.
+Upon renewing your policy, you should get credit for these upgrades in the form of lower rates.